s-sirchia/AlignmentFree-Hadoop/README.md

 * Co-Phylog
 * all the necessary objects for the sequential and parallel execution of all these distances, using the Map-Reduce paradigm on the Hadoop framework.

-made with Steven Rosario Sirchia, Luigi Lomasto, Francesco Gaetano.
+Realized by Steven Rosario Sirchia, Luigi Giugliano, Luigi Lomasto, Francesco Gaetano.

 1st year master (2014/2015)